-To study the effect of fillers on drug release, in all formulations only 20%w/w hydroxypropyl methylcellulose (HPMC, hypromellose) (Methocel[®] K4M, Dow Chemical Co., USA) was used.
-Higher HPMC levels may mask the differences impacted by the fillers on drug release.
+To study the effect of fillers on drug release, in all formulations only 20%w/w hydroxypropyl methylcellulose (HPMC, hypromellose) (Methocel1 K4M, International Flavors and Fragrances Inc., USA) was used.
+Higher HPMC levels may mask the differences impacted by the fillers on drug release Higher HPMC levels may mask the differ-ences impacted by the fillers on drug release.

-Three commonly used fillers were studied: partially pregelatinized maize starch (PPS) (Starch 1500[®], Colorcon, Dartford, UK), spray dried lactose (Fast Flo[®] #316, Foremost Farms, Wisconsin) and microcrystalline cellulose (MCC) (Avicel[®] PH102, FMC, Brussels, Belgium).
+Three commonly used fillers were studied: partially pregelatinized maize starch (PPS) (Starch 1500®, Colorcon, Dartford, UK), spray dried lactose (Fast Flo® #316, Foremost Farms, Wisconsin) and microcrystalline cellulose (MCC) (Avicel® PH102, FMC, Brussels, Belgium).
 Average particle size for Starch 1500 is 70, for MCC- 90, and for spray dried lactose-100 microns.
 This relatively large particle size for all three materials can guarantee good powder flow in direct compression applications.

-Fumed silica (Aerosil[®] A-200, Degussa AG, Dusseldorf, Germany) was used at 0.5% w/w level as a flow aid and magnesium stearate (Peter
+Fumed silica (Aerosil® A-200, Degussa AG, Dusseldorf, Germany) was used at 0.5% w/w level as a flow aid and magnesium stearate (Peter

-Greven, Venlo, The Netherlands) was used at $0.25\%\,\text{w/w}$ level as a lubricant.
+Greven, Venlo, The Netherlands) was used at 0.25% w/w level as a lubricant.